Policy Details Page

 A. The calculation of a student’s grade point average (GPA) shall be calculated as follows:

-1. The grade points for each course is computed as the product of the credit value for the course multiplied by the point value of the letter mark/grade earned by the student.
+1. The grade points for each course is computed as the product of the credit value for the course multiplied by the point value of the letter mark/grade earned by the

 2. The student’s total earned grade points is computed as the total of the grade points for all courses to be included in the GPA.

-3. The credits attempted is computed as the total of the credit values for all courses to included in the GPA.
+3. The credits attempted is computed as the total of the credit values for all courses

-4. The GPA is the total earned points divided by the credits attempted, carried to two decimal places.
+4. The GPA is the total earned points divided by the credits attempted, carried to two (2) decimal places.

-B. The point value for grade marks are shown below.
-Grade marks of A+ and D- are not valid.
-The minimum passing mark for a course is a D, valued at 1.0-grade points.
 Students earning a mark of D or higher in a credited high school course (or mark of P in a Pass/Fail course) earn high school credit for that course.
 Students earning a mark of E in a course (or a mark of F in a Pass/Fail course) do not earn high school credit for that course.

 C. Grades for all courses taken shall be included in the calculation of grade point averages, except as detailed below.

-1. A mark of P, F, W, or NC are not included in the GPA, and are excluded from the calculation of both grade points and the credits attempted.
+1. A mark of P, F, W, or NC are not included in the GPA, and are excluded from the calculation of both grade points.

 2. In some cases, students may elect to repeat a course in order to earn a higher mark.
-In cases of such repeated courses, the lowest mark earned is not included t in the GPA, and is excluded from the calculation of both grade points and the credits attempted.
-The highest mark earned is included in the GPA. t
+In cases of such repeated courses, the lowest mark earned is not included in the GPA, and is excluded from the calculation of both grade points and the credits attempted.
+The highest mark earned is included in the GPA.

 3. In some cases, students may elect to take a course on a recurring basis, in order to further develop their understanding and skills in the subject.
 Only courses designated as recurring in the District Course Catalog can be taken on a recurring basis.
 Three examples of recurring courses would be Journalism/Newspaper, Advanced Art, and Concert Band.
 Recurring courses are not considered repeated courses.
 Marks earned on each occasion of taking a recurring course are part of the grade point average.